Vitore85/PP2/README.md

 5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.

 ### Code Used
-- I used various online resources such as Love Math project, ChatGPT and GitHub, YouTube tutorials, and help from my spouse to complete this project.
+- I used various online resources such as Love Math project, ChatGPT, GitHub, YouTube tutorials, and help from my spouse to complete this project.

 ### Content
-- The content is written by me with some help from online resources for the rules and instructions.
+- The content is written by me with help from online resources for the rules and instructions.

+### Images and Favicon
+- Background image is created by my written prompt to DALL.E.
+- Favicon author : <a href="https://www.flaticon.com/free-icons/camping" title="camping icons">Camping icons created by Freepik - Flaticon</a>

 ### Thank you
 - Thanks to my friends and family for their support and feedback, as always.